thoughtworks/cell-reprogram-workflow/README.md

 ![workflow badge](https://github.com/thoughtworks/cell-reprogram-workflow/actions/workflows/setup-test-workflow.yml/badge.svg)

-### CMI: Cellular conversion using Mechanistic driven Integrated workflow
+### CRGEM: Cellular Reprogramming using mechanism-driven Gene Expression Modulation

 A framework created using already available tools and databases, to perform cellular reprogramming computationally.
 To carry out tool specific task using the various tools available separately, the researchers need to go through the tools individually.
-CMI ease their work by integrating the tools at one place.
+CRGEM ease their work by integrating the tools at one place.
 With this integration of the functionalities researchers can invest time in biological inferences and experimentally verifying the key modulators and their effects.

 <hr>